Heteroskedastic PCA: Algorithm, Optimality, and Applications: Introduction

-In addition to heteroskedastic PCA in the generalized spiked covariance model, the newly established HeteroPCA algorithm is applicable to a collection of high-dimensional statistical problems with heteroskedastic data.
-We also discuss in detail the applications of \emph{heteroskedastic low-rank matrix denoising}, \emph{Poisson PCA}, and \emph{SVD based on heteroskedastic and incomplete data} in Section \ref{sec:applications}.
-Moreover, our result is also useful to a range of other applications, such as heteroskedastic canonical correlation analysis, heteroskedastic tensor SVD, exponential family PCA, community detection in bipartite stochastic network, and bipartite multidimensional scaling.
+In addition to heteroskedastic PCA for the generalized spiked covariance model, the proposed HeteroPCA algorithm is applicable to a collection of high-dimensional problems with heteroskedastic data.
+Several applications are discussed in detail in Section \ref{sec:applications}, including \emph{SVD under heteroskedastic noise}, \emph{Poisson PCA}, and \emph{SVD for heteroskedastic and incomplete data}.
+Our results can also be useful in heteroskedastic canonical correlation analysis, heteroskedastic tensor SVD, exponential family PCA, and community detection in bipartite stochastic network.